 Structuring your YTU flow around DOMs is an easy way to educate your students without a lecture.
 They will simultaneously learn through proprioception and intelligence.
 Your movement vocabulary along with your language create self-awareness and embodiment for your students.
 Be creative and they will love you!

 Remember, there is no strict formula.
-Your classes will evolve and become as individual as you are.
+Your yoga flow classes will evolve and become as individual as you are.
 Your special sauce will be informed by the dynamics between you and your students.
 So go into the movement lab, be open to discovery and have fun!